 Preliminary preparation

-Currently, preparation for colonoscopy is carried out by ingestion of special laxative solutions.
+Currently, preparation for colonoscopy is carried out by ingesting special laxative solutions.
 However, if the patient has a tendency to constipation, then combined preparation may be recommended.

 Ingestion of castor oil or ricin oil

-The required amount of oil to take is set depending on the patient's body weight.
-If the weight is, for example, 70 - 80 kg, then 60 - 70 grams of oil is prescribed, which must be taken at night.
-If emptying with oil was successful, then the procedure is recommended to be repeated.
-However, it should be noted that this preparation can be performed in patients who have no contraindications ( for example, the presence of individual intolerance to the components of oils).
+The required amount of oil to take is determined depending on the patient’s body weight.
+If the weight is, for example, 70–80 kg, then 60–70 grams of oil are prescribed, which must be taken at night.
+If emptying with oil was successful, it is recommended to repeat the procedure.
+However, it should be noted that this preparation can be carried out for patients who have no contraindications ( for example, the presence of individual intolerance to oil components).

-If the preparation is carried out with the help of laxatives, then cleansing enemas are usually not required.
-However, if the patient suffers from severe constipation, then in this case, cleansing enemas may be recommended as a preliminary preparation.
+If preparation is carried out with the help of laxatives, then cleansing enemas are usually not required.
+However, if the patient suffers from severe constipation, then cleansing enemas may be recommended as a preliminary preparation.

-To give an enema at home, you must:
+To give an enema at home you need to:

-• It is necessary to purchase Esmarch's mug;
+• It is necessary to purchase an Esmarch mug;

-• Dial about one and a half liters of warm water into Esmarch's mug ( room temperature), after closing the clamp to prevent water from flowing out of the handpiece;
+• Fill Esmarch's mug with about one to one and a half liters warm water (room temperature), after closing the clamp to prevent water from flowing out of the tip;

-• After filling the enema, it is necessary to remove the clamp and release the flow of water from the tip, this is done in order to prevent air from entering the intestines;
+• After filling the enema, it is necessary to remove the clamp and release a stream of water from the tip, this is done in order to prevent air from entering the intestines;

-• The person lies on the left side it is recommended to put an oilcloth under the side, and a towel on top of it), the right leg should be pushed forward, bending it at the knee 90 degrees;
+• The person lies on his left side ( It is recommended to place an oilcloth under the side and a towel on top), the right leg should be moved forward, bending it at the knee 90 degrees;

-• The prepared mug of Esmarch must be hung one to one and a half meters from the level of the couch or sofa on which the person lies;
+• The prepared Esmarch mug must be hung one to one and a half meters from the level of the couch or sofa on which the person is lying;

-• Then the tip must be lubricated with petroleum jelly to prevent injury to the anus, after which the enema should be administered to a depth of about seven centimeters;
+• Then the tip must be lubricated with Vaseline to prevent injury to the anus, after which the enema should be administered to a depth of approximately seven centimeters;

-• Only after the tip has been inserted into the anus should the clip be carefully removed from the enema;
+• Only after the tip has been inserted into the anus should the clamp be carefully removed from the enema;

-• After completing the procedure, the tip must be carefully removed, slowly rise and walk a little, holding the liquid in the intestines for about five to ten minutes, in order for the cleansing to be most effective.
+• After completing the procedure, the tip must be carefully removed, slowly rise and walk a little, retaining the liquid in the intestines for about five to ten minutes in order for the cleansing to be most effective.

-For preliminary preparation, an enema is recommended to be performed twice in the evening.
+For preliminary preparation, it is recommended to perform an enema twice in the evening.

-Note: It should be noted that self-conducting enemas require special skills, so this method of preliminary preparation is rarely resorted to.
+Note: It should be noted that performing enemas independently requires special skills, so this method preliminary preparation is rarely resorted to.

-After two days of pretreatment with oil ingestion or enemas, patients with a history of constipation are given the main method of preparing for colonoscopy ( laxatives and diet).
+After two days of preliminary preparation by taking oil orally or performing enemas, patients with a significant history of constipation are prescribed the main method of preparation for colonoscopy ( laxatives and diet).

 Diet

-Two to three days before the colonoscopy, a slag-free diet should be followed, the purpose of which is to effectively cleanse the intestines.
-At the same time, it is recommended to exclude foods from the diet that cause fermentation, bloating, and also increase the formation of feces.
+Two to three days before the colonoscopy, you should follow a slag-free diet, the purpose of which is effective cleansing intestines.
+At the same time, it is recommended to exclude from the diet foods that cause fermentation, bloating, and also increase the formation of feces.

 Foods to Avoid Products that are allowed to be consumed

-fresh vegetables ( cabbage, radish, beet, garlic, onion, carrot, radish). boiled vegetables.
+fresh vegetables ( cabbage, radishes, beets, garlic, onions, carrots, radish). boiled vegetables.

-fresh fruits ( grapes, peaches, apples, oranges, bananas, apricots, tangerines). dairy products ( sour cream, cottage cheese, kefir, yogurt, ryazhenka).
+fresh fruits ( grapes, peaches, apples, oranges, bananas, apricots, tangerines). dairy products ( sour cream, cottage cheese, kefir, yogurt, fermented baked milk).

 legumes ( beans, peas). vegetable soups.

-black bread. white bread croutons, crackers, white bread.
+black bread. croutons from white bread, crackers, white bread.

 greenery ( spinach, sorrel). boiled eggs.